balderdashy/sails-docs/reference/req/req.setLocale.md

 Normally, the locale is determined on a per-request basis based on incoming request headers (i.e. a user's browser or device language settings).
 This command overrides that setting for a particular request.

-This can be particularly Time out this request if it does not receive a response within the specified number of milliseconds.

 ### Usage
 ```usage
 req.setLocale(override);